Macro Calculator

 For most people pursuing fitness goals, research suggests 1.6-2.2g of protein per kilogram of body weight.
 This range supports muscle growth, recovery, and satiety.
 Athletes or those in a calorie deficit may benefit from the higher end (2.0-2.4g/kg).

-For fat loss, prioritize protein (35-40% of calories) to preserve muscle mass and increase satiety.
-Moderate carbs (25-35%) timed around workouts provide energy.
-The key is creating a calorie deficit while hitting your protein target.
+For fat loss, prioritize protein (1.8-2.2 g/kg body weight) to preserve muscle mass and increase satiety.
+Moderate carbs timed around workouts provide energy.
+The key is creating a calorie deficit while hitting your protein target based on body weight, not calorie percentage.

 Yes, but it's challenging and typically only works for beginners, those returning after a break, or individuals with higher body fat.
 This is called "body recomposition."
 Eat at maintenance or slight deficit, prioritize protein (2.0-2.4g/kg), and lift progressively.